aqualaguna/validator-class/README.md

 check if the field is a number. any number and any string that can be converted to number.

 ### compare
+#### after
+The field under validation must be after the given date. date comparison is using locutus.io strtotime method.

+#### after_or_equal
+The field under validation must be after or equal the given date. date comparison is using locutus.io strtotime method.

+#### before
+The field under validation must be before the given date. date comparison is using locutus.io strtotime method.

+#### before_or_equal
+The field under validation must be before or equal the given date. date comparison is using locutus.io strtotime method.

+#### confirmed
+The field under validation must have a matching field of foo_confirmation.
+For example, if the field under validation is password, a matching password_confirmation field must be present in the input.

+#### different
+The given field must be different than the field under validation.

+#### present
+The field under validation must be present in the input data but can be empty.

 #### gte
 greater than equal. this rule need 1 params which is can be any of:
 - other field that can be compared.